A Framework for Supervised Heterogeneous Transfer Learning using Dynamic Distribution Adaptation and Manifold Regularization: Proposed Framework TLF

 In TLF, we determine $k$ NN of a record $w_i$ having label $r_i$ as follows.
 We first calculate distance between $w_i$ and other records one by one and then sort the records based on the distance in ascending order.
 We set the minimum of value of $k$ to 4.
 That is, the first four records are added to kNN set.
 Following the order, we continue to add a record $w_u$ to kNN set iteratively until $r_i\neq{r_u}; \forall u$.
 Fig.~\ref{fig:manifold_k} illustrates the difference between user-defined and automatic $k$, the automatic one finds the nearest-neighbors of a record more accurately.

-We test the influences of automatic $k$ on a real-world dataset Reuters-215782 (RT)~\cite{transferlearningRsc} which has 3 cross-domain pairs as follows: orgs$\mapsto$people, orgs$\mapsto$place and people$\mapsto$place (see Section~\ref{datapreparation} for details).
+We now test the influences of automatic $k$ on the RT dataset.
 We first apply TLF on each pair for different user-defined $k$ values such as 4, 8, 16, 32 and 64, and then calculate classification accuracy for each $k$.
 After that we apply TLF on each pair where $k$ is determined automatically and then calculate classification accuracy.
-We present the results of the pairs in Fig.~\ref{fig:justifyautok}.
+We present the results of the people$\mapsto$place pair in Fig.~\ref{fig:justifyautok}.
 The figure clearly shows the effectiveness of automatic $k$ since TLF achieves the best results when we determine $k$ automatically.
+We also obtain similar results for other two pairs.

-The Laplacian matrix, $L$ of Eq.~\eqref{eq_manifold1} is calculated as
+The Laplacian matrix, $L$ of Eq.~\eqref{eq_manifold1} is calculated as {

-where $D$ is a diagonal matrix with each element $D_{ii}=\sum^z_{j=1}{B_{ij}}$.
-Thus, by incorporating Eq.~\eqref{eq1_representertheorem} into Eq.~\eqref{eq_manifold1}, we get
+} where $D$ is a diagonal matrix with each element $D_{ii}=\sum^z_{j=1}{B_{ij}}$.
+Thus, by incorporating Eq.~\eqref{eq1_representertheorem} into Eq.~\eqref{eq_manifold1}, we get {

-Using equations~\eqref{eq_srm_minimize}, \eqref{eq_joint_mmd2} and \eqref{eq_manifold_all}, we can reformulate $f$ in Eq.~\eqref{eq_generalframework} as follows.
+} Using equations~\eqref{eq_srm_minimize}, \eqref{eq_joint_mmd2} and \eqref{eq_manifold_all}, we can reformulate $f$ in Eq.~\eqref{eq_generalframework} as follows. {

-Setting derivative $\frac{\partial f}{\partial\alpha}=0$, we obtain the solution as
+} Setting derivative $\frac{\partial f}{\partial\alpha}=0$, we obtain the solution as {

-We now transform the attribute contribution matrices $W^{[N_p\times d_s]}_s$ and $W^{[N_p\times d_t]}_t$ into $G^{[z\times d_s]}_s$ and $G^{[z\times d_t]}_t$, respectively as follows.
+} We now transform the attribute contribution matrices $W^{[N_p\times d_s]}_s$ and $W^{[N_p\times d_t]}_t$ into $G^{[z\times d_s]}_s$ and $G^{[z\times d_t]}_t$, respectively as follows. {